 The development of this phase is focusing on the development of a municipal Performance Management System.
 This includes the development of a new approach in evaluating performance and the development of an organisational and departmental scorecard which will be aligned to the Municipal IDP.
 This will include the development of departmental business plans and the establishment of a Performance Management Auditing Committee.
-The following table below is the Organizational scorecard of uThukela district municipality for 2010/2011.
+The following table below is the Organizational scorecard for 2010/2011.In the adopted 2011/2012 IDP Review, the uThukela district municipality organizational scorecard will be incorporated.